HiDannyZ/CRUD-Device-Driver/README.md

 The information was seperated into by 5 catagories.

-OP stands for operation and the information stored here detailed what the program would do to the data when obtained.
+**OP** stands for operation and the information stored here detailed what the server should do with the information obtained.
 For example, Saving, writing, reading.

+**Block ID** is the block identifier of the block you are executing a command on.
+This is because there are several different files that each needed their own identifier.

+**Block Size** is the length of the block you request to read from, overwrite, or create.

+**Flags** are used to identify whether we are using OP functions on a singluar block or the metablock, which holds the metadata of all my files.

+**Result** is the success status of the command execution, where 0 (zero) signifies success, and 1 signifies failure.

 ## How does this work?